The Complete Agent Architecture

 Why Memory Matters

 AI agents forget everything between sessions.
 Without a memory system, every conversation starts from zero.
 Decisions get remade.
 Work gets repeated.
 Context gets lost.
-At our scale, that is not an inconvenience.
+At any real operating scale, that is not an inconvenience.
 It is an operational failure.

 Without Memory